ejhigson/perfectns/README.md

 ### Setup

-PerfectNestedSampling requires python 3.x and the numpy, scipy, pandas and mpmath packages.
+PerfectNestedSampling requires python 3.x and the numpy, scipy, pandas, mpmath and tqdm packages.
 To install PerfectNestedSampling and all its dependencies with pip, use

 ```